About Global VPN Settings

 If they select the Enable the use of non-default (static or dynamic) routes to determine if IPSec is used check box in the Global VPN Settings, the Firebox sends traffic over the private network if a dynamic route to that network is present over the Eth1 interface.
 Otherwise, it sends traffic over the encrypted IPSec BOVPN tunnel on the Eth0 interface.

-For more information about how to use this setting, see Configure a Branch Office VPN for Failover from a Leased Line.
+For more information about how to use this setting, go toee Configure a Branch Office VPN for Failover from a Leased Line.

 Disable or Enable the Built-in IPSec Policy

 If you clear the Enable built-in IPSec Policy check box, you must create IPSec policies to handle inbound VPN traffic to the Firebox and any other VPN endpoints.
-For more information, see Configure Inbound IPSec Pass-through with SNAT.
+For more information, go to Configure Inbound IPSec Pass-through with SNAT.

 Remove VPN Routes for a BOVPN Virtual Interface